runtimeverification/wasm-semantics/wasm.md

 Function declarations can look quite different depending on which fields are ommitted and what the context is.
 Here, we allow for an "abstract" function declaration using syntax `func_::___`, and a more concrete one which allows arbitrary order of declaration of parameters, locals, and results.
 The `FuncSpec` production is used to define all ways that a global can specified.
-Functions can either be specified by giving a type, what locals it allocates, and a function body; or by an import and it's expected type.
+A function can either be specified by giving a type, what locals it allocates, and a function body; or by an import and it's expected type.
 The specification can also include export directives.
 The importing and exporting parts of specifications are dealt with in the respective sections for import and export.